 Direct control without transistor.

-Having a free ESO Lokpilot 4.0 decoder with 21MTC connector, I was able to test the famous logical outputs.
+Having a free ESU Lokpilot 4.0 decoder with 21MTC connector, I was able to test the famous logical outputs.
 For this, I have prepared a 1.27 mm pitch two row male connector on which I soldered the minimum number of wires.
 This is small: you have to carefully solder the wires and make sure there are no contacts between the pins.
 Here is the wiring diagram, with the six wires needed to test the AUX3 output.

 The terminal numbers are those of the 21-pin connector.
 It is necessary to connect a resistor to the motor output so that the decoder can operate.
 Here is the decoder equipped with the connector.

 General view of the test assembly.
-The decoder is gently tightened into the vise to prevent it from moving.
+The decoder is gently tightened into the vice to prevent it from moving.
 The two wire grips are connected to the Lokprogrammer, which allows to configure the function keys and control the AUX3 output level.